Pliers

 The overall length is 10.3 inches closed and 10.6 inches fully extended.

-The finish is chrome plating with yellow ("Golden Grip") plastic handgrips.
+The finish is chrome plating with yellow ("Golden Grip") plastic hand grips.

 We inspected the pivot area but did not find any stamped production codes.

-Lineman's Pliers
+Lineman's Side-Cutting Pliers

-as published on page A-51 of a 1979 "La Cross Roofing" catalog with a substantial selection of Fuller tools.
+as published on page A-51 of the 1979 "La Cross Roofing" catalog,

 In the illustration the "Maruto" marking is visible below the pivot,